Our clarinets’ manufacturing process

-Alternatively, the usually silver-plated brass rings on barrel, lower joint and bell can be substituted by carbon fibre reinforcements.
+Alternatively, the usually silver-plated brass rings on the barrel, lower joint and bell can be substituted by carbon fibre inlays.
 Besides the optical difference, it decreases the air resistance.
 Our barrels are also available with wooden rings.

-Besides the choice of wood and the bore, the number and positioning of the toneholes has a vital influence on the instrument’s sound character.
-The interaction between toneholes and mechanism is being checked regularly and individually adjusted by our team.
+Besides the choice of wood, the number of tone holes and their positioning, as well as the bore, are vital factors for the instrument’s sound character.
+The interaction between tone holes and mechanism is being checked regularly and individually adjusted by our team.

 Our clarinets’ mechanic pieces are made from nickel-silver, as well as nickel-free brass precision casting and nickel-silver milled parts.
 At the last processing stage, they receive a strong silver-plating or gold-plating.

-Our models speakertubes and thumbhole-tubes are made from delrin, a black plastic material which reduces the amount of condensation forming.
-The standard material for our rolls is also Delrin, yet we offer silver-plated / gold-plated nickel-silver parts as well.
+Our models speakertubes and thumb hole tubes are made from delrin, a black plastic material which reduces the amount of condensation forming.
+While standardly being made from delrin as well, our rolls are also available in silver and gold plating.

-To minimise the abrasion during the mechanic pieces’ storage process, we use bronze tubes in conjunction with stainless steel screws.
+To minimise the abrasion during the mechanic’s storage process, we use bronze tubes in conjunction with stainless steel screws.

-All clarinet toneholes by SCHWENK & SEGGELKE are drilled by hand on a cnc positioning system and, using the appropriate tools, are filed down for optimal sound and intonation.
+All tone holes on clarinets made by SCHWENK & SEGGELKE are drilled by hand on a cnc positioning system and, using the appropriate tools, are filed down for optimal sound and intonation.
 To achieve the best possible result, we dedicate a lot of time and effort to this step, as this is where individual deviations by the customer come into play.
-The toneholes’ upper surfaces are being specially sealed to allow the Clarissonno quarz resonance pads to close efficiently, thereby preventing the emission of noise.
+The tone holes’ upper surfaces are being specially sealed to allow the Clarissonno quarz resonance pads to close efficiently, thereby preventing the emission of noise.

-To achieve exact, reproducible results, we have been using computerized linear motion control and positioning programs from the beginning (also to guarantee the mechanic parts’ precise fit).
+To achieve exact, reproducible results, we have been using computerized linear motion control and positioning programs from the beginning (also to guarantee the mechanic’s precise fit).
 All necessary programs have been written by us.